The Coalition consists of 20 museums and 4 associate historical organizations in the Pikes Peak Region

 The Coalition of Pikes Peak Historic Museums was started in the fall of 2002 to promote the history of the Pikes Peak region.

 The main purpose of this organization is to share information, advertise and encourage visitation to member museums.

-Further information about Colorado Springs Pioneers Museum can be located on their website page by clicking the button below.
+Further information about Territorial Daughters of Colorado - Southern Chapter can be located on their website page by clicking the button below.